airbytehq/glossary/content/term/data engineering.md

 The definition from the [Fundamentals of Data Engineering](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/), as it’s one of the most recent and complete:
 > Data engineering is the development, implementation, and maintenance of systems and processes that take in raw data and produce high-quality, consistent information that supports downstream use cases, such as analysis and machine learning.
 Data engineering intersects security, data management, DataOps, data architecture, orchestration, and software engineering.

 A data engineer today oversees the whole data engineering process, from collecting data from various sources to making it available for downstream processes.
-The role requires familiarity with the multiple stages of the data engineering lifecycle and an aptitude for evaluating data tools for optimal performance across several dimensions, including price, speed, flexibility, scalability, simplicity, reusability, and interoperability.
+The role requires familiarity with the multiple stages of the [Data Engineering Lifecycle](term/data%20engineering%20lifecycle.md) and an aptitude for evaluating data tools for optimal performance across several dimensions, including price, speed, flexibility, scalability, simplicity, reusability, and interoperability.

 Data Engineering helps also overcome the bottlenecks of [Business Intelligence](term/business%20intelligence.md):
 - More transparency as tools are open-source mostly